CULTURE

 By Ashley Owen

-Updated: October 11, 2024
+Updated: December 18, 2024

-So get your chopsticks at the ready and let’s start exploring!
+So, get your chopsticks at the ready and let’s start exploring!

 A very close up shot of bundles of dry ramen noodles ready to be cooked

 Noodles have been a major part of the Japanese diet for hundreds of years, dating back so long that it’s hard to trace their specific origins.
 It’s thought that most types of Japanese noodles originated in China, but quickly became commonplace after being introduced to Japan.
-They are generally created from dough which is rolled out and cut into strips, before being cooked in boiling water.
+They are generally created from dough, which is rolled out and cut into strips, before being cooked in boiling water.

 Japanese noodles are such a versatile food because the dough can be made from all sorts of different ingredients, from buckwheat to rice, and the strips themselves cut into various lengths and thicknesses.
 Once cooked, they can be served in meals such as soups and stir-fries, or on their own with a dipping sauce.
 The only limit is the imagination of the chef!

-Types of Japanese Noodles
+Types of Japanese noodles

-Here we’ll introduce nine of the most common types of Japanese noodles, from famous varieties like ramen to lesser-known but equally delicious styles such as sōmen:
+Here we’ll introduce nine of the most common types of Japanese noodles, from famous varieties like ramen to lesser-known but equally delicious styles such as somen:

 1. Ramen

-Ramen is perhaps the most iconic of all the different types of Japanese noodles, with whole museums dedicated to it and fans of the dish all around the world.
 There are many different kinds of Japanese ramen noodles, but they’re generally long, thin and made from wheat.
 The noodles are typically served in a hot broth loaded with toppings such as egg, seaweed, slices of pork, and local seasonal vegetables.
-You can also get instant ramen that’s super easy to prepare at home by just adding boiling water.

 Learn to make ramen (and gyoza!) and Tokyo